 All sessions will be professionally recorded by the organizer and offered to the participants.

+The Master Classes and Workshops are open to aspiring conductors of all nationalities.
 The organizers will advertise internationally for participants.
 Applicants will submit cvs, letters of reccomendation and video recordings.
 Participants and auditors will be selected by Maestro Diemecke.

 -Week No. 1, Orchestral sectionals with Maestro Diemecke (August 23 to 29.)